megaease/easeagent/doc/user-manual.md

 JVM Memory      | `jvmMemory`       | JVM Memory Metric

 #### Redirect
-Redirection feature combined with `Easeload` to direct traffic to shadow services to simulate real traffic for the whole site performance test in the production environment in an effective and safe way.
+Redirection feature combined with `EaseMesh` to direct traffic to shadow services to simulate real traffic for the whole site performance test in the production environment in an effective and safe way.
-For more detail, please reference [EaseLoad](https://megaease.com/docs/load/) documents.
+For more detail, please reference [EaseMesh](https://megaease.com/easemesh/) documents.

 The default configuration has only one item: